Act of Free Choice: Process

 According to Hugh Lunn, a journalist from Reuters, men who were selected for the vote were coerced into voting against independence with threats of violence against their persons and their families.
+Lunn also claims that outside the assembly, Papuan youths protesting the vote were thrown into army trucks and driven away, and that he, as the only foreign journalist, was threatened at gunpoint for taking photos of the demonstration.
+The men and women who voted were instructed beforehand by the Indonesian military's Special Operations Section exactly what to say during the plebiscite, and unsurprisingly reproduced nearly the same opinions with exactly the same wording — that the Papuans had considered themselves Indonesian since 1945, and were to be one people with the Indonesians under the Indonesian flag.
+Despite this, Ortiz-Sanz's UN team in 1969 estimated that 95% of the Papuans supported independence.
+A British journalist who visited the region in an early 1968 visit claimed that he spoke to 300-400 West Papuans, and none of them supported a merger with Indonesia, noting that the Papuans seemed to loathe the Indonesians.
 Contemporary diplomatic cables showed American diplomats suspecting that Indonesia could not have won a fair vote, and also suspecting that the vote was not implemented freely, but the diplomats saw the event as a "foregone conclusion" and "marginal to U.S. interests".
 Ortiz-Sanz wrote in his report that "an act of free choice has taken place in accordance with Indonesian practice”, but not confirming that it was in accordance with international practice as the Act of Free Choice had required.

 The United Nations took note of the results with General Assembly Resolution 2504.

 Aftermath

 Demands for a revote

 The Act of Free Choice has sometimes been criticized as the "act of no choice", and many independence activists continuously protest for a fresh referendum for every single Papuan.
-After the fall of Suharto in 1998, celebrity Archbishop Desmond Tutu and some American and European parliamentarians requested United Nations Secretary Kofi Annan to review the United Nations' role in the vote and the validity of the Act of Free Choice.
-There have been calls for the United Nations to conduct its own referendum, with as broad an electorate as critics say the New York Agreement obliged but the Act of Free Choice did not fulfill.
-Those calling for a vote also point to the 30 year license which Indonesia sold to Freeport-McMoRan for Papuan mining rights in 1967, and to the Indonesian military's response to the East Timor referendum as support to discredit the 1969 Act of Free Choice.
+After the fall of Suharto in 1998, human rights activist Archbishop Desmond Tutu and some American and European parliamentarians requested United Nations Secretary Kofi Annan to review the United Nations' role in the vote and the validity of the Act of Free Choice.
 The Indonesian government's position is that the United Nations' noting of the results validates it.

-A new referendum is supported by many international organisations including the Free West Papua Campaign which works with West Papuans to provide all West Papuans with self-determination and full independence from Indonesian rule.
+A new referendum is supported by many organisations including the indigenous Free Papua Movement (OPM), and the Free West Papua Campaign which work to provide West Papuans with self-determination and full independence from Indonesian rule.

-The Federal Republic of West Papua, formed on 19 October 2011 at the Third West Papuan People's Congress, has declared the New York Agreement and The Act of Free Choice "null and invalid", and seeks recognition by the United Nations as an independent nation according to international and customary law.

 Monuments

-Monuments commemorating the event is built in Jayapura and Merauke, both in Papua.
+Monuments commemorating the event are built in Jayapura, Papua and Merauke, South Papua.
 They were inaugurated by President Suharto on 16 and 17 September 1969, respectively.